octobercms/docs/services-events.md

 <a name="events-subscribing"></a>
 ## Subscribing to events

-The `Event::listen` method is primarily used to subscribe to events and can be can be done from anywhere within your application code.
+The `Event::listen` method is primarily used to subscribe to events and can be done from anywhere within your application code.
 The first argument is the event name.

     Event::listen('acme.blog.myevent', ...);